nitrogen/nitrogen/README.markdown

 ## Upgrading from Nitrogen 2 to Nitrogen 3?

-If you are using a Nitrogen 2 structured project, run the following command from the root of your Nitrogen 2-based project.
+If you are using a Nitrogen 2 structured project, run the following two commands from the root of your Nitrogen 2-based project.

 **WARNING: Make sure you commit to version control before running this - it will change your working directory heavily**